dmolsen/MQSugr/README.md

 # MQSugr #

 MQSugr is a wrapper for [Modernizr.load](http://www.modernizr.com/docs/#load) that provides some syntactic sugar for loading CSS and JavaScript files using media queries and browser features.
-MQSugr was developed as a way for me to learn more about JavaScript.
+MQSugr was created to help me learn more about JavaScript, media queries, file loading and Modernizr.

 ## Sugar Isn't Always Good for You ##

 `Modernizr.load` already does a good job of using media queries for loading files.
-MQSugr was created to help me learn more about Modernizr, media queries, file loading and JavaScript.
 Some reasons why this little project might not be a good fit for you:

-* at **5K minified** it's very heavy for something that is probably easier to type out by hand or that you might not even have worry about.
+* at **5K minified** it's very heavy for something that is probably easier to type out by hand or that you might not even have worry about. compare the [MQSugr code](https://gist.github.com/1567142) that powers the demo vs. [Modernizr.load code](https://gist.github.com/1570854).
+* if you use this to load CSS files you _will_ experience FOUC. see the [demo](http://dmolsen.com/mqsugr/) for a good example of this in action. you probably should load base breakpoint CSS files with a `<link>` tag and the `media` attribute.
+* rather than load one minified file or one stylesheet it will make multiple requests. when using the default `min-width` to test it shouldn't be bad for mobile devices. `max-width` tho...
 * it's a _brittle_ solution because I may or may not keep up with all the features of `Modernizr.load`. let's go under the assumption I won't.
-* if you use this to load CSS files you _will_ experience FOUC. see the [demo](http://dmolsen.com/mqsugr/) for a good example of this in action. you can avoid this by using a base stylesheet & then using `max-width`.
-* rather than load one minified file or one stylesheet it will make multiple requests. when using the default `min-width` to test it shouldn't be bad for mobile devices. `max-width` tho...

 ## Features of MQSugr ##

 List of features:

-* Load CSS & JavaScript files based on media queries & browser features
+* Load CSS & JavaScript files based on media queries & browser features.
-* Simple format though the normal `Modernerizr.load` format can also be used
+* Simple format.
+The normal `Modernerizr.load` format can also be used.
-* Standard file naming convention to help make it easier to organize files based on breakpoints
+* Standard file naming convention to help make it easier to organize files based on breakpoints.
-* Loads JavaScript requests before CSS for performance reasons
-* Attempts to load CSS in order _(e.g. general media query CSS should be loaded before specific, test-related CSS)_
+* Attempts to load CSS in order _(e.g. general media query CSS should be loaded before specific, test-related CSS)_.
-* Media queries are continually tested as a user resizes their browser _larger_
+* Media queries are continually tested as a user resizes their browser _larger_ or changes the orientation of their device.
-* Uses Modernizr to test media queries & browser features
+* Uses Modernizr to test media queries & browser features.
-* Uses `Modernizr.load` to dynamically load files
+* Uses `Modernizr.load` to dynamically load files.

 ## Demo of MQSugr ##